phamkinhquoc2002/bert_classifier/README.md

 # 🧠 BERT Classifier with MLOps Integration

-This repository contains a BERT-based text classification system built with Hugging Face Transformers and integrated into an MLOps workflow.
+This repository contains a BERT-based text classification system built with Torch Lightning and integrated into an MLOps workflow.
 It is designed for modular, scalable, and reproducible training, evaluation, and deployment pipelines.

 ## 📦 Project Structure
 ```├── Dockerfile